ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 ### Create a New Group Configuration ### {#collection-resource-post}

 The Administrator can send a POST request to the group-collection resource, in order to create a new OSCORE group at the Group Manager.
-The request MAY specify the intended group name NAME and group title, and MAY specify pieces of information concerning the group configuration.
+The request MAY specify the intended group name GROUPNAME and group title, and MAY specify pieces of information concerning the group configuration.

 The request payload is a CBOR map, whose possible entries are specified in {{config-repr}}.
 In particular: